 And if you have an annual-fee Chase Ultimate Rewards card, like the Chase Sapphire Preferred® Card or Ink Business Preferred Credit Card, you can combine your points to one of these cards and use them to buy travel at a rate up to 1.5 cents per point (depending on the card) through the Chase travel portal.

-The information for the Ink Business Preferred Credit Card and the Chase Freedom card has been collected independently by Million Mile Secrets.
+The information for the Discover it Cash Back, Ink Business Preferred Credit Card and the Chase Freedom card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s $1,000 when you redeem through Chase Ultimate Rewards®.

 Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.

 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 80,000 points are worth $1,000 toward travel.

 With Pay Yourself Back℠, your points are worth 25% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories